 We performed a comparison between Microsoft Configuration Manager and Oracle Enterprise Manager based on real PeerSpot user reviews.

-Find out in this report how the two Server Monitoring solutions compare in terms of features, pricing, service and support, easy of deployment, and ROI."The cloud account management is a valuable feature."
+Find out in this report how the two Server Monitoring solutions compare in terms of features, pricing, service and support, easy of deployment, and ROI."You can remote control or RDP.
+That has been the most valuable because we can go into one console and can get to anything we want.
+Instead of going to all these different consoles, we centralized everything."

 "One of the standout features of SCCM is its application management capabilities.
 It allows us to create packages efficiently and deploy them to specific groups within our network.
 This streamlined process has significantly improved our software distribution workflows."